citizenfx/fivem-docs/content/docs/game-references/instructional-buttons.md

 Alias for CLEAR_ALL()

 CLEAR_BACKGROUNDS()
-Clears background for buttons.
-Eg: https://i.imgur.com/cTqWBnb.png
+Removes background for the buttons.

 DRAW_INSTRUCTIONAL_BUTTONS(int layoutType)
 Sets buttons to be drawn.